Legal Counsel From Social Security Disability Attorneys

 - You can prove your condition with medical documentation and a doctor's assessment

-With the Social Security Administration, you can never provide them with too much information.
+Include your documentation.
+With the SSA, you can never provide them with too much information.
 Gather all the medical evidence you can, including physician notes, mental health records, blood work results, and MRI, CAT scan, and X-ray reports.
 Document every medical visit, test, prescription, and therapy received.
 Make a list of every doctor you see and every medicine you take.
 Keep a daily journal to record your pain and any events hindered by your disability.

 Make sure your medical records are timely enough to be relevant to your condition.
 They must be accurate, complete, and according to the standards of the Social Security Administration acceptable medical sources.
 Double check to make sure your doctor's notes are legible and thorough.
-Generally, the Social Security Administration assumes if your disability is significant enough to prevent you from working, you should have sufficient medical evidence to prove your claim and receive Social Security.
+Generally, the SSA assumes if your disability is significant enough to prevent you from working, you should have sufficient medical evidence to prove your claim and receive Social Security disability benefits.

-You are not a medical expert, and the Social Security Administration understands this.
+Detail your symptoms.
+You are not a medical expert, and the SSA understands this.
 However, you are an expert on your symptoms and how they affect your daily living.
-Explain all your symptoms without exaggeration or minimization.
+Explain all of your symptoms without exaggeration or minimization.
 No symptom is too minor to be considered.
 Questions to consider when documenting your symptoms include: